Transgender people and religion: Buddhism

 There is no general consensus on views towards transgender people in Buddhism, as it has not been directly mentioned by Gautama Buddha or the Buddhist sutras.
-The 14th Dalai Lama himself has expressed conflicting views on the subject, having condemned violence against LGBTQ people and expressed interest in medical advancements for LGBTQ people, but has also stated in a 1997 interview that “from a Buddhist point of view [lesbian and gay sex] is generally considered sexual misconduct.”
+The 14th Dalai Lama himself has expressed conflicting views on the subject, having condemned violence against LGBTQ people and expressed interest in medical advancements for LGBTQ people, but has also stated in a 1997 interview that "from a Buddhist point of view [lesbian and gay sex] is generally considered sexual misconduct."
 There are highly varied views on the topic, most stemming from personal opinion.
 There are no official rules prohibiting transgender people from becoming bhikkhu, and the 2015 US Transgender Survey found that 6% of transgender Americans identify as Buddhist.

 In Thai Buddhism, being kathoey (an umbrella term that roughly maps to a range of things from male-assigned transgender people to male homosexuality) is seen as being part of one's karma if it should be the case for a person.
 The response is one of "pity" rather than "blame".
 Kathoey are generally seen as not likely to form lasting relationships with men, and the lay explanation of their karma is that they are working out debts from adulterous behavior in past lives.
 In the past they disrupted marriages, and now they are doomed to never marry.

-In Thailand, kathoey are still not allowed to legally become female or marry a man.
-Same-sex marriage is not recognized in Thailand.
-Transgender women however can marry their foreign partners, if they are able to do so in their partner's country.